microsoft/vscode-jupyter/TELEMETRY.md

             - `duration`: `number`
             Duration of a measure in milliseconds.
             Common measurement used across a number of events.
+            Total time taken to list interpreters.
+Total time taken to list kernels.
+Time taken.
+Duration of a measure in milliseconds.
+Common measurement used across a number of events.
             - `pythonEnvironmentCount`?: `number`
             Total number of python environments.
             - `interruptCount`?: `number`